vamise/nft-marketplace/docs/create-store.md

 ### Create Your Store

 After creating your store ID, you may now create your store.
-The Metaplex platform has many helper methods to help you to create your store.
+The NFT marketplace platform has many helper methods to help you to create your store.
 To create your store, you can use the `saveAdmin` method (`packages/web/src/actions/saveAdmin`) The easiest way to do this would be to either create a script or render a button locally to click to call this method.
 Please look at the function parameters of `saveAdmin` to see what parameters you would like to pass in: